Chart Color Schemes

 Wolli Creek's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Wolli Creek demonstrates excellent health outcomes with very low prevalence of common health conditions across all age groups.
+Wolli Creek demonstrates excellent health outcomes, with a very low prevalence of common health conditions across all age groups.

-The rate of private health cover in Wolli Creek is approximately 53%, higher than the average SA2 area (~6,474 people).
-Asthma and mental health issues are the most common medical conditions, affecting 4.1% and 3.8% of residents respectively.
-A total of 88.8% of residents report being completely clear of medical ailments, compared to 77.5% across Greater Sydney.
-Wolli Creek has a lower percentage of seniors aged 65 and over at 4.1% (503 people), compared to the 16.4% in Greater Sydney.
-Health outcomes among seniors align with those of the general population.
+The rate of private health cover is approximately 53%, higher than the average SA2 area (~6,473 people).
+Asthma and mental health issues are the most prevalent medical conditions, affecting 4.1% and 3.8% of residents respectively.
+A significant majority, 88.8%, report no medical ailments, compared to 77.5% in Greater Sydney.
+The area has a lower proportion of seniors aged 65 and over, at 4.1% (503 people), than the 16.4% in Greater Sydney.
+Despite this, health outcomes among seniors are strong, mirroring those of the general population.

 Frequently Asked Questions - Health